Stantheman/pearls-playground/README.md

 Most sections are driven by tests, which likely also include benchmarks.
 The test setup for column 1 is especially rough because I thought I'd be clever about meta testing and made some poor calls.
 Like I said, a lot of the stuff is me hopping around with ideas, and focusing on the programming pearl lesson.

+Most of the code is in helpers, which is probably not great